nashville-software-school/bangazon-inc/book-1-orientation/chapters/INHERITANCE_INTRO.md

 That's right.
 They all share `MainColor` and `MaximumOccupancy`.

 As you add more vehicle types to your system, it would get very tedious to keep defining those properties in each of those classes.
 It would also increase the possibililty of bugs being introduced.
-If you team decided to change the `MainColor` property to renamed to `BaseColor`, all of the classes would need to be changed.
-Since human being are highly prone to error, a class could be missed during refactoring.
+If your team decided to change the `MainColor` property to renamed to `BaseColor`, all of the classes would need to be changed.
+Since human beings are highly prone to error, a class could be missed during refactoring.

 To avoid these kinds of problems, you are going to create a more general type in your system and then have all vehicles inherit from it.